BrewBlox/brewblox-documentation/docs/dev/tutorials/pubscript/README.md

 The most common use case for integration with Brewblox is "I want to see my data in a graph".
 You can do that by publishing your data to the Brewblox eventbus.

-This tutorial shows you how to send data to a RabbitMQ eventbus, and run the script in a Docker container.
+This tutorial shows you how to send data to the Brewblox eventbus, and run the script in a Docker container.
 It assumes you're either familiar with Docker, or have followed the [dockerized script](../brewscript/) tutorial.

 This script can be combined with [reading a serial port](../serialscript/).